cohnlab/Ecosystem_Climate_Regulation_Services/README.md

 The repository with all codes and input data occupies around 6.9Gb.
 It can be downloaded in its entirety, or in parts.

-In case the figures are to be replicated
+In case the figures are to be replicated:
 * The script Result_Analysis.R, the folder Output/ and Figures/ are necessary to download
 * The script Result_Analysis.R needs to be run in R.